meditationstuff/protocol_1/narrative_writing_bib.md

 	* Chaves, Rui P., and Michael T. Putnam.
 Unbounded dependency constructions: Theoretical and experimental perspectives.
 Vol. 10.
 Oxford Surveys in Syntax & Mor, 2020.
 		* Levine, Robert, and Thomas Emerson Hukari.
 "The unity of unbounded dependency constructions."
 (No Title) (2006).

+* Di Pego, Gerald.
+WRITE!
+Find the Truth in Your Fiction.
+2016.
+* Faulkner, Laura. "" That's convenient, not to say odd": Coincidence, Causality, and Hardy's Inconsistent Inconsistency."
+Victorian Review 37.1 (2011): 92-107.
+* Salkie, Raphael.
+"Enablement and possibility."
+Modes of modality.
+Modality, typology and universal grammar (2014): 319-352.
+* Richardson, Brian.
+Unlikely stories: Causality and the nature of modern narrative.
+University of Delaware Press, 1997.
+* Dannenberg, Hilary P. Coincidence and counterfactuality: Plotting time and space in narrative fiction.
+U of Nebraska Press, 2008.
+* Ryan, Marie-Laure.
+"Cheap plot tricks, plot holes, and narrative design."
+Narrative 17.1 (2009): 56-75.
+* Grener, Adam.
+"Coincidence as Realist Technique: Improbable Encounters and the Representation of Selfishness in Martin Chuzzlewit."
+Narrative, vol. 20 no. 3, 2012, p.
+322-342.
+Project MUSE.
+* Glynn, Luke.
+"Causal foundationalism, physical causation, and difference-making."
+Synthese 190 (2013): 1017-1037.
+* Sloman, Steven A., and David Lagnado.
+"Causality in thought."
+Annual review of psychology 66.1 (2015): 223-247.
+* John Antonakis, Samuel Bendahan, Philippe Jacquart, Rafael Lalive, On making causal claims: A review and recommendations, The Leadership Quarterly, Volume 21, Issue 6, 2010, Pages 1086-1120, ISSN 1048-9843.
+* Strevens, M. Causality Reunified.
+Erkenn 78 (Suppl 2), 299–320 (2013).
+* Strevens, Michael.
+Depth: An account of scientific explanation.
+Harvard University Press, 2011.
+* Psillos, Stathis & Ioannidis, Stavros (2019).
+Mechanistic Causation: Difference-Making is Enough.
+Teorema: International Journal of Philosophy 3 (38):53-75.
+* Lewis, D. “Causation as Influence” (expanded version), in Collins, Hall, and Paul 2004, 75–106.
+* Noordhof, P., 2004.
+“Prospects for a Counterfactual Theory”, in Dowe and Noordhof 2004, 188–201.
+* Bennett, J., 1987.
+“Event Causation: the Counterfactual Analysis”, Philosophical Perspectives, 1: 367–86.
 <!-- -->